 C13.
-Application fee ------------------ -----
+Application fe e --------------------- ---

-✓ If your institution has waived its application fee for the Fall 2022 admission cycle please select no. Does your institution ha we an application fee?
-Yes 🗆 No Amount of application ee: \$55 Can it be waived for ap plicants with financial need?
-Yes No If you have an application fee and an on-line application option, plea se indicate polic y for students who apply on-line: ☑ Same Fee☐ Free☐ Reduced Can on-line application fee e be waived for applicants with financial no eed? ⊠ Yes □ N C14.
-Application closing d ate Does your institution ha we an application closing date?
-Yes No) Date 1 Application closing date (fall) - Priority Date 11/01 C15.
-Are first-time, first-v ear students accepted for terms other than the fall?
-Yes □ No • - hants of admission decision sent (fill in one of • / beginning (date): Click or tap here to enter to r tap here to enter text. ext. are released weekly. review and release decisions in September of We promise decisions to students who apply t decision by Jan 31, apply by Dec 1 - get de by the following g deadlines as such: C17.
-Reply policy for adm itted applicants (fill in one only) ✓ Must reply by (da✓ No set date✓ Must reply by Mo te): May 1 y 1 st or within Click or tap here to enter text. wooks if notified thereofter ☐ Other: Click or ta weeks ii nouiied thereafter Deadline for housing de Amount of housing dep Refundable if student de oes not enroll? ☑ Yes, in full☐ Yes, in part☐ No
+✓ If your institution has waived its application fee for the Fa ll 2022 admission c ycle please select no. Does your institution have a an application fee?
+Yes 🗖 No Amount of application fee: \$55 Can it be waived for applica ants with financial need?
+Yes 🗆 No If you have an application fee and an on-line application option, plo ease indicate policy for students who apply on-line: ☑ Same Fee☐ Free☐ Reduced Can on-line application fee be waived for applicants with financial need? ⊠ Yes □ No) C14.
+Application closing date Does your institution have a an application closing date?
+Yes Yes No Date Application closing date (fall) Priority Date 11/01 C15.
+Are first-time, first-year students accepted for terms other tha an the fall?
+Yes □ No C16.
+Notification to applicants s of admission decision sent (fill in one e only) ☐ By (date): Click or tap ☐ Other: We start to rev are released weekly.
+We ginning (date): Click or tap here to enter to here to enter text. iew and release decisions in September to promise decisions to students who approxision by Jan 31, apply by Dec 1 - get of of the Fall prior to bly by the following deadlines as such: C17.
+Reply policy for admitte d applicants (fill in one only) ✓ Must reply by (date): ☐ No set date ☐ Must reply by May 1s ☐ Other: Click or tap he t or within Click or tap here to enter tex t. weeks if notified thereafter Deadline for housing depos Amount of housing deposit Refundable if student does not enroll? ☑ Yes, in full☐ Yes, in part☐ No

 C18.
-Deterred admission: Does your institution allow students to postpone enrollment after admission? ⊠ Yes □ No If yes, maximum period of postponement: 1 year C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? □ Yes ⊠ No C20.
+Deferred admission: Does your institution allow students to postpone enrollment after admission? ⊠ Yes □ No If yes, maximum period of postponement: 1 year C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation? □ Yes ☑ No C20.
 Common Application: Question removed from CDS.
 (Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? □ Yes ⊠ No If "yes," please complete the following: First or only early decision plan closing date: Click or tap here to enter text.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment? □ Yes ☑ No If "yes," please complete the following: First or only early decision plan closing date: Click or tap here to enter text.
 First or only early decision plan notification date: Click or tap here to enter text.
 Other early decision plan closing date: Click or tap here to enter text.
 Other early decision plan notification date: Click or tap here to enter text.
-For the Fall 2021 entering class: Number of early decision applications received by your institution: Click or tap here to enter text.
+For the Fall 2022 entering class: Number of early decision applications received by your institution: Click or tap here to enter text.
 Number of applicants admitted under early decision plan: Click or tap here to enter text.
 Please provide significant details about your early decision plan: Click or tap here to enter text.
 C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ⊠ Yes □ No If "yes," please complete the following: Early action closing date: 11/01 Early action notification date: 01/31 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes ⊠ No
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ☑ Yes □ No If "yes," please complete the following: Early action closing date: 11/01 Early action notification date: 01/31 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes ☑ No